 - Symptoms and signs of pityriasis alba

-One or more white patches, varying from 0.5 to 5cm in diameter, are a characteristic finding in pityriasis alba (4).
+One or more light patches, varying from 0.5 to 5cm in diameter, are a characteristic finding in pityriasis alba (4).
 Pityriasis alba may cause a slight itch in some children and is not known to cause any other complications.

 - Diagnosis of pityriasis alba